fresheneesz/bip-trinary-version-signaling/bip-trinary-version-bits.md

 3. **start_height** should be set to some block height after the expected release date of the software that includes the activation parameters.
 4. **minimum_started_blocks** should be set to at least the length of several retarget periods and should be set with the intention of giving the majority (50%) of economic activity enough time to upgrade to software including the activation parameters.
 A reasonable setting would be 2 retargeting periods (1 month).
 5. **lockedin_blocks** should be set to at least the length of several retarget periods and should be set with the intention of giving the vast majority (90%) of economic activity enough time to upgrade to software supporting the upgrade.
 A reasonable setting would be 4 retargeting periods (2 months).
-6. **should_signal_blocks** should be set to at least the length of several retarget periods, with the intention of giving the vast majority (90%) of the remaining non-signaling nodes to upgrade their software.
+6. **should_signal_blocks** should be set to the length of at least one retarget period, with the intention of giving the vast majority (90%) of the remaining non-signaling nodes to upgrade their software.
 A reasonable setting would be 2 retargeting periods (1 month)
 7. **timeout** should be set such that it is considered reasonable to expect the entire economy to upgrade in that time.
 Probably at least 26 retarget periods (1 year).
 8. The **min_threshold** should be 1210 blocks (60% of 2016), or 1008 (50%) for testnet.
 9. The **max_threshold** should be 1815 blocks (90% of 2016), or 1512 (75%) for testnet.